Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 While rebuilding trust may not always be possible, creating healthy boundaries can help protect yourself from feeling hurt again.

-Remember that setting boundaries does not mean cutting off all contact or being uncooperative; instead, it means communicating assertively and respectfully while prioritizing your well-being and ensuring that your child receives the best care possible.
+Remember that setting boundaries does not mean cutting off all contact or being uncooperative; instead, it means communicating assertively and respectfully while prioritizing your well-being and ensuring your child receives the best care possible.

-Trust building takes time, so take small steps towards establishing mutual respect and understanding with your ex-partner.
+Trust building takes time, so take small steps toward establishing mutual respect and understanding with your ex-partner.
 Co-parenting involves putting aside personal differences and working together to raise a child, which requires patience, empathy, and a willingness to put your child’s needs above all else.

 Focusing On Your Child’s Needs When Co-Parenting With A Difficult Ex

-Remember that while betrayal or hurt may have occurred between co-parents, the sake of the child must always come first.
+Additionally, conflict resolution strategies should be discussed beforehand in case issues arise.
+Remember that while betrayal or hurt may have occurred between co-parents, the child’s sake must always come first.

 Seeking Professional Help For Co-Parenting Challenges